robjuz/helm-charts/charts/kimai2/README.md

 ### A note about database credentials
 https://symfony.com/doc/6.4/doctrine.html#configuring-the-database

 > If the username, password, host or database name contain any character considered special in a URI (such as : / ? # [ ] @ ! $ & ' ( ) * + , ; =), you must encode them.
 See RFC 3986 for the full list of reserved characters or use the urlencode function to encode them.
-In this case you need to remove the resolve: prefix in config/packages/doctrine.yaml to avoid errors: url: '%env(DATABASE_URL)%'

-The underlying `dbtest.php` script does not support this, so **don't use special characters**

 ### External database support